ClickFraudFree-US/ClickFraudFree-US/README.md

 ---

+## 🖼 Screenshots

+_No screenshots available yet._
+*Consider adding screenshots of analytics dashboards, fraud reports, or platform UI for better visibility.*

+---

 ## 📘 About

 ClickFraudFree helps advertisers defend their PPC campaigns from fraudulent clicks, bots, and malicious activity.
 By providing real-time protection, detailed analytics, and automated blocking, it ensures higher-quality traffic, reduces wasted ad spend, and strengthens the performance and security of online advertising campaigns.